magmide/magmide/README.md

 Rok has the absurdly ambitious goal of being a new universal substrate for all software!
 Since Rok is an *abstract* assembly language, it can theoretically compile correct programs for even the most obscure Von Neumann environments.
 The long term goal is for Rok to be used for embedded devices, normal application software, web programs, etc.

+This introduction will teach you how to use Rok to build truly provably correct software, by going through these topics:

+- A quick look at Rok's syntax style, Compute Rok, and roughly what it will look like to write functions that are provably correct.
+- An in depth look at Logical Rok, proof objects, and the Curry-Howard Correspondence.
+- A crash course in proving, proof tactics, and type theoretical logic.
+- A full treatment of using `core` Compute Rok and Logical Rok together, including trackable effects.
+- A guide to metaprogramming in Rok.
+- A deeper look at the lower levels of Compute Rok, such as the `asm` layers, and instantiating lower levels with custom environments or calling conventions.

 ## Basics of Compute Rok

 First let's get all the stuff that isn't unique about Rok out of the way.
 Rok has both a "Computational" language and a "Logical" language baked in.
 The Computational language is what we use to write programs that will actually run on some machine, and the Logical language is used to logically model data and prove things about programs.